Contributing¶

 (More information about how uv finds or downloads a Python interpreter)

-Run the test suite to check that everything works correctly:
+Run the nox-based checks to ensure that everything works correctly:

 [!TIP] Prefixing python commands with